 After taking care of the basic steps to protect your website, it is time to go a big step further.
 Although there are still a lot of things you can do yourself, these things will get to complicated for most users.
 That is why there are many plugins that can help you protect your website.

-I have been testing a few of the major security plugins.
+I have been testing a few of the major free security plugins.
 In the end, Shield was the one I kept.
 I haven’t had any problems on the websites I manage ever since I have been using Shield.
-No security breaches and no trouble setting it up without losing functionality on the front end.
+No security breaches and no trouble setting it up without losing functionality or performance on the front end.

 Options of Shield